 Our goal is to respect individuals and provide them with safe and satisfying care.

-With Woman Fridays is a walk-in program for gynecological services like annual exams, contraceptives, sexually-transmitted infection screenings and more.
+Wellness Walk-In Fridays is a program for gynecological services like annual exams, contraceptives, sexually-transmitted infection screenings and more.
 This program was designed to minimize some of the barriers that keep individuals from seeking healthcare, such as lack of insurance, finances, lack of childcare, and difficulty keeping appointments.

 The Midwife Center recognizes that not all of the individuals and families who come to our center have insurance or medical assistance.
 With help from individual donations and from funding we receive through Adagio Health, we are able to offer primary gynecological care, prenatal care, and childbirth services to individuals without insurance or who don't qualify for medical assistance.